 - Other rooms in the University Center (Memorial Student Center, Rudder Tower and Koldus Building) can be equipped with an ALS by request through Rudder Theater Complex.

 - Most large classrooms are already equipped with assistive listening systems that broadcast on the 72mhz frequency.

 - Classrooms managed by Instructional Media Services (IMS) have headset receivers and hearing aid compatible receivers that can be borrowed directly from IMS.

 - Classrooms managed by the College of Engineering (Zachry, ETB 1005, 1006, 1013, 1027) can be borrowed from the Engineering IT group.

 - Most of the large venues (Reed Arena, Kyle Field, Olsen Field, Davis Diamond) has assistive listening systems available.

 - Headset receivers and hearing aid compatible receivers can be borrowed from guest services at each venue.

 Personal Assistive Listening Systems

-- Qualified students registered with the Department of Disability Services can sign out a personal ALD from Assistive Technology Services to use in classrooms without built in systems and for other campus activities.
+- Qualified students registered with the Department of Disability Resources can sign out a personal ALD from Assistive Technology Services to use in classrooms without built in systems and for other campus activities.